skippyr/river-dreams/README.md

 - The exit code of the last command ran.
 - The active Python virtual environment, if you have sourced one.
 - The current active directory path, shorting it when inside of a Git repository.
-- The active branch, when inside of a Git repository.
+- When inside of a Git repository, the active branch name or the reference hash if its under rebase.

 #### Right Prompt Features

 - The total of each entry type in the current active directory: block devices, character devices, directories, fifos, files, hidden entries, sockets, symlinks and temporary entries.
 Symlinks are followed.
 Types availability and interpretation are subject to the operating system you are using.

 ## ❡ Install

 ### Dependencies

 The following dependencies must be installed before it:

 #### Dependencies For Windows

 - **[Visual Studio 2022](https://visualstudio.microsoft.com) with the "Desktop development with C++" workload:** it provides all the tools required to build this software.
 - **[Git](https://git-scm.com):** it will be used to clone this repository.
 - **A font patched by the [Nerd Fonts project](https://www.nerdfonts.com/font-downloads):** it provides the pretty symbols used by the software.